ulule/gostorages/README.rst

 gostorages
 ==========

-An unified interface to manipulate storage engine for Go.
+A unified interface to manipulate storage engine for Go.

 gostorages is used in `picfit <https://github.com/thoas/picfit>`_ to allow us switching over storage engine.